-- A grade point average of 3.5 out of 4.0 in a completed BS or MS in chemical engineering.
-If your undergraduate institution uses a grade scale not based on 4.0, we will convert your grades to a 4.0 scale.
+- A grade point average of 3.0 out of 4.0 in a completed B.S. or M.S. in chemical engineering.

-If you receive financial aid, it will pay all tuition, some student fees, and provide a living stipend at one the following levels:
+If you receive funding, it will pay all tuition, some student fees, and provide a living stipend at one the following levels: